Treatments for Cocaine Addiction

 Cocaine addiction is often a symptom of an underlying issue.
 This may be a mood or anxiety disorder, traumatic event, or family or relationship struggles.
 At Apex Recovery, we strive to help our clients improve their emotional awareness and ability to cope with their internal and external struggles.
 Our clients engage in individual, couple, and family therapy to help address and resolve the life issues contributing to substance use.
 Through engagement in the therapeutic process, clients are supported in achieving a level of health and wellbeing that no longer requires the stimulant.

 Understanding that substance use is more than a behavior, is an integral part of the recovery process.
 Treating cocaine addiction with a holistic and individualized approach that address aspects of mind, body, and spirit is an essential part of the recovery process.
-Engaging in yoga, meditation, massage, yoga, Qi-gong and Tai Chi supports improvement in emotional awareness, physical health, and overall well-being.
-Exposure to these holistic services help with anxiety management and get the client centered as this promotes improved cognitive functioning and eliminates anxiety that the drug may have initially been intended to address.
+Engaging in yoga, meditation, massage, yoga, Qi-gong, and Tai Chi supports improvement in emotional awareness, physical health, and overall well-being.
+Exposure to these holistic services help with anxiety management and get the client-centered as this promotes improved cognitive functioning and eliminates the anxiety that the drug may have initially been intended to address.

 Sober Support System